-Do you want to know which is the best public sauna in Helsinki you should go?
-Before you read further, let us tell you a little bit about Finland and the importance of sauna in every Finn’s life.
+Do you want to know which is the best public sauna in Helsinki you should go to?
+Before you read further, let us tell you a little bit about Finland and the importance of sauna in Finn’s life.

-For most people, sauna is a privilege, but for the Finns, sauna is a way of life.
-In fact, Finns go to sauna with their friends and family as their mutual way of socializing and this can also include a small feast, like a barbeque party in summer, and a lot of drinking (preferably a cold beer).
+For most people, a sauna is a privilege, but for the Finns, the sauna is a way of life.
+In fact, Finns go to the sauna with their friends and family as their mutual way of socializing, and this can also include a small feast, like a barbeque party in summer, and a lot of drinking (preferably a cold beer).

 On a funny note, the most unbelievable place in which you will find a Finnish sauna in this Nordic country is in Pyhäsalmi mine as the sauna is located at the depth of 1400 meters beneath the surface!